 With Sheila Wong

-In this two-day workshop, students will work in reverse—from garment to pattern.
-Often we have a favourite article of clothing and would like to re-create it in another colour or fibre.
-Students will bring a completed garment and learn how to create a pattern.
-Suitable starting points include tops, shorts, pants, dresses, and skirts (basically not complicated or lined garments).
-The garment will be taken apart—please keep this in mind when choosing.
+In this two-day workshop, students will work in reverse: from garment to pattern.
+Often we have a favorite article of clothing and would like to re-create it in another colour or fibre.
+Students will bring in an article of clothing from their closet and learn how to create a pattern.
+Suitable starting points include tops, skirts, dresses, jackets, and pants (basically, not complicated or lined garments).
+The garment may be taken apart—please keep this in mind when choosing.
 Students will finish the course with a completed pattern to sew at home.
 This workshop does not involve sewing—it is pure pattern-drafting.

 About Sheila Wong

 Among the young luminaries of the Vancouver textile scene is Sheila Wong.
 At the age of 18 she started her first company designing outfits and managing dance performers in her hometown of Calgary.
 She knew she found her métier the first time she saw an energetic audience reacting to her designs.

 After completing a Bachelors of Applied Business and Entrepreneurship degree and a fashion design diploma, Sheila took on positions as studio assistant at the Fashion Exchange building, production manager at Aritzia, and instructor at Blanche Macdonald Fashion Centre and Vancouver Community College.
 In 2010, Sheila founded a truly unique boutique sewing studio.
 From pattern-drafting to final stitch, the studio provides a creative environment for all skill levels to learn fashion design techniques with personalized private instruction.
 The studio has been very successful and is often booked several months in advance.